Skip to content

 When to Go Deeper vs When to Use Inserts

-Upload your CAD file and our engineering team will review your thread callouts, engagement depths, and hole specifications — flagging any DFM issues before production starts.
-Every RFQ includes a free DFM review with tolerance and threading recommendations.
+Upload your CAD file for an engineer-reviewed quote.
+After order confirmation, our team can review thread callouts, engagement depths, and hole specifications before production starts.

 Relief, Runout & Chamfers